 In Quake IV, as a possible shoutout to the aforementioned Droidekas, the Convoy drones roll into battle before deploying tripod legs.
 Luckily, they don't have deflector shields.

-Referenced in Venture Brothers, where Dr Venture transforms HELPER into a classic tripod "walking eye."
+Referenced in The Venture Bros., where Dr Venture transforms HELPER into a classic tripod "walking eye."
 When asked what they're good for, Venture is at a loss, apparently convinced by popular sci-fi that they're simply a requirement.
 Random scenes of destruction also occasionally show a tripod terror running amok.